Austin Healey Owners Club of Qld. Inc.

 Upon removal, there was little left of our throw-out bearing, and Ashton toiled all day to get the replacement parts installed.
 On the way home from the workshop, an electrical problem left him briefly stranded, but

 seemed to resolve itself, and was forgotten.
-We had Russia to cross – 4 days of non stop long distance driving to St Petersburg.
+We had Russia to cross – 4 days of non-stop long-distance driving to St Petersburg.

 Shortly after leaving Ufa, the electrical issue resurfaced, and this time did not correct itself.
 Unable to locate our bag containing circuit testers, we were struggling to resolve the problem until Doug & Mike McWilliams stopped to help and eventually found the (original Lucas) ignition switch was at fault!
-Since this was not actually required due to our revised wiring, we short circuited around it and eventually were on our way, albeit once again behind time.
+Since this was not actually required due to our revised wiring, we short-circuited around it and eventually were on our way, albeit once again behind time.
 This was compounded by a navigational error when we went 50km east instead of west, but eventually we got back on track both location and time wise, and completed a lap of the Kazan Ring race track for one of the stages.

 The remaining days to our final rest day in St Petersburg were long (600km) sections, and en route our starter motor also decided to pack up – another gremlin from that very muddy stage, but probably compounded by the clutchless starts made using the starter motor to get us moving.
 Ashton managed to fix this in St Petersburg, and the following day we finally headed into Finland and Europe proper.
 Delightful scenery, and incredible forest stages.
 They know how to enjoy their motorsport in Finland!